-A company out of Denmark has created a new technology using UVD (Ultra Violet Disinfection) robots that kill 99.99% of bacteria in 10 minutes and are also effective against viruses.
+In a study published by the Journal of Infectious Diseases, scientists simulated sunlight on influenza virus aerosols and found the virus half-life was significantly reduced from 31.6 min in the dark control group to just 2.4 min in simulated sunlight.
+In other words, sunlight destroyed the virus!
+A company out of Denmark has created a new technology on using UVD (Ultra Violet Disinfection) robots that kill 99.99% of bacteria in 10 minutes and are also effective against viruses.
 The UVD Robot has a proven track record at destroying MERS and it also “kills the coronavirus.”
 The company that created these robots is getting interest from the U.S., not only hospitals but prisons, hotels, and airports.
 The University of Nebraska Medical Center has used UV light to disinfect rooms in the past when treating Ebola patients and they are currently using UV light to kill the coronavirus on facemasks so they can be reused due to the shortage.
 While we don’t have access to a UVD robot in our home, we do have free access to the ultimate UV source outside of our home; the sun!

 That said, in my opinion, keeping the beaches closed and having people quarantined inside their homes is a bad decision.
 Getting more sunshine is a proactive step we can all take at protecting ourselves from the current coronavirus outbreak.
 Instead of staying quarantined inside your house, go outside on your back deck and soak up some virus destroying sunshine!
 If you live in a high-rise building, open the window, pull up a chair and read a good book (of course, I recommend my #1 best-selling book, Food Sanity, how to eat in a world of fads and fiction.)
 Getting sunshine for at least 15 minutes will give your body its RDA of immune-boosting vitamin D.